 To understand how infrared thermography works, you’ve got to realize something about what we see with our eyes.
 What we detect as visible light is actually a small part of what scientists call the electromagnetic spectrum.
 Energy with short wavelengths are the kind of ultraviolet radiation that inflicts sunburns and fades drapes.
 Energy wavelengths that are longer than what we see heats food in microwave ovens and delivers radio signals to our cars.
 Nestled between what we see and the wavelengths of energy that swells a bag of microwave popcorn is the infrared spectrum.
 Although it’s invisible, infrared energy radiation is what thermographic cameras show on screen, highlighting areas in the exterior surfaces of your home that offer the greatest potential for energy improvement.

-Winter is an excellent time to conduct a thermographic home audit because the differences in temperature indoors and outside are at their peak.
+Any time there are differences between indoor temperatures and outdoor temperatures it’s a good time to use thermography.
+Winter happens to be an excellent time to conduct a thermographic home audit where I live because the differences in temperature indoors and outside are at their peak.
+If you live in a warm place where cooling is more important than heating, them the peak of summer would be a good time to test things.
 The brighter the area of the thermographic image, the greater the amount of heat loss in that zone.
-Gradients of heat output are what a thermographic camera shows.
+Gradients of heat output are what a thermographic camera shows

-The lighter of the two images here show a 20-year-old window from the outside during winter.
-The numbers on the image show the surface temperature in ºC at that spot.
-The fact that the glass window surface is so much warmer than the surrounding walls proves that significant heat is being lost from inside.
-By contrast, the darker image shows how the surface temperature of a high performance window is virtually the same as surrounding walls.
+The image above shows a 20-year-old window from the outside during winter.
+The numbers on the image show the surface temperature of the glass in ºC at that spot.
+The fact that the glass window surface is so much lighter and warmer than the surrounding walls proves that significant heat is being lost from inside through this window.
+By contrast, the darker image below shows how the surface temperature of a high performance window is virtually the same as surrounding walls.
 Thermography is also used to detect waterlogged areas in flat roofs, both residential and commercial.
 Since these structures are rarely vented, leaks can cause wetting of internal insulation that doesn’t dry out quickly or at all.
 Infrared thermography shows these zones as hot spots on warm summer evenings as wet sections continue to give off heat after dry areas have cooled.